 Property owners are asked to help the street sweeping effort by trimming back tree branches and shrubs that overhang the street or sidewalk (diagram showing trimming guidelines).
 More information is available in the city code.

 Residential streets will be swept on weekdays according to the following schedule, which is subject to change.
 The districts referred to are shown in the in the arterial sweeping priority map.
 A rough schedule is shown below.
+It is subject to change and impacted by weather, equipment availability and staffing.

 - Oct.
 5: District 3 (approximately 10 work days to complete)